RyotaRaven/NightandDay/README.md

 Goals/Ideas
 -----------
--camera more zoomed in on the player and follow him around, a little more than side scrolling also up and down
+-camera more zoomed in on the player and follow him around, a little more than side scrolling also up and down- kind of a hacky solution right now

 -create working checkpoints